TouhouOML/TouhouOML/docs/thbwiki.md

 #### Performance Considerations

-As we can see, this data retrieval method is efficient by exploiting MediaWiki templates as a general-purpose querying language, dumping the entire database.
+As we can see, this data retrieval method is efficient by exploiting MediaWiki templates as a general-purpose query language, dumping the entire database.
 One can obtain all soundtrack mapping tables using only 3 HTTPS requests.
 If the code above is duplicated for three languages and joined in a single string, it's possible to simultaneously request `音乐名日文`, `音乐名英文`, and `音乐名中文` using only a single HTTPS request.

-### Difficulty Lunatic: Manually Construct JSON Strings via Parser Functions
+### Difficulty Lunatic: Manually Constructing JSON Strings via Parser Functions

 In the tutorial above, we've utilized the MediaWiki parser functions to obtain all fields in all mapping tables.
 Hovever, the API response still requires